 SuperDroid Robots develops, designs, manufactures, tests, supports, and sells robots every day in our North Carolina based facility.
 This gives us a unique advantage to be able to provide "off the shelf" components and custom solutions at unbeatable prices for an unrivaled value.

-From feature rich development robot platforms to great value Tamiya robot kits, to electrical parts and mechanical parts, we have everything you need to build and learn about robotics and related projects.
+From feature rich development robot platforms, to electrical parts and mechanical parts, we have everything you need to build and learn about robotics and related projects.

 For educators and graduate level students, we are happy to help you develop a customized robot curriculum as well as design and build custom robots for you; we have designed, built, and sold countless autonomous robots. on-board computers, ARM controllers, MicroChip technology and Arduino controllers and shields.
 Many other control method options are available to meet any budget and provide ideal autonomy to your robot project.
 Since we do everything in one shop, from development to sales, we offer the best solution to meet your educational needs.
 Let us know what you think!

 For hobbyists, and those with some experience working with robots, we offer second-level educational robots.
 We feature Arduino products, and other robots guaranteed to expand your robotics comfort zone.

 Back to Top